almende/eve/index.md

 ### Event driven

-Because the HTTP protocol is used for communication, the agents are passive by nature.
-The agents are event driven: they can only react to a request.
+Eve Agents are event driven by nature.
+An agent is passive and only reacts to requests triggered by an external process.
 In order to let agents take the initiative to perform an action, actions need to be scheduled.
-This can be done either from the outside, on server level, or by the agent itself.
+This can be done via an external schedular or by the agent itself using the provided scheduling mechanism.

 The passiveness of the agents in Eve works quite different from most agent platforms.
 In more traditional agent platorms, agents run actively as a thread on a computer, and schedule their own actions via a delay.
-With Eve however, agents are normally in a sleep modus, until they get a request to handle.
-Actions are scheduled externally.
+With Eve however, agents are normally not running at all, and become only active when they get a request to handle.

-Depending on the implementation, an agents state can be kept actively in the memory, or can be loaded and persisted with each request.
-The latter results in a so called "stateless protocol", and results in a highly scalable environment.
-This is the default approach for the Eve libraries so far.
+### Stateless

+Agents are stateless.
+It is possible that multiple instances of the same agent are running simultaneously.
+To store a state, agents can use the provided context, which is shared amongst all running instances of the agent.
+The implementation of this context is dependent on the platform where the agents are deployed.

-However, when an agent is deployed as a dedicated web service with only one instance, it may not be applicable to store its state and just keep the agent loaded in memory (possibly utilizing caching or other optimizations).
+When an agent is deployed as a dedicated web service with only one instance, there is no need for keeping the agent stateless.
+In that case it can be better to keep the agent and its state loaded in memory, resulting in better performance.

 ## Communication protocol {#protocol}